dam-pav/NavSrcHandler/The Nav Development Protocol.md

 Use the Nav development cmdlets in Powershell (`Split-NAVApplicationObjectFile`) to split the objects into another level of subfolders.
 You will need a subfolder for the original objects per each environment.
 In this instance you will create subfolders in `280315` named `DEV` and `TST`, if you are deploying to a test environment.
 Make a copy of each original object subfolder, `DEV` to `DEV2MRG`, `TST` to `TST2MRG`.
 You will use `*2MRG` folders to actually compare objects and merge the changes.

-Compare an merge as necessary.
+Compare and merge as necessary.

 Use the Nav development cmdlets in Powershell (`Join-NAVApplicationObjectFile`) to build a txt object package from the merge folder, in this instance `TST2MRG`, and save it in a new file named `TST2MRG.txt`.